Giskard-AI/giskard-hub/script-docs/hub/sdk/datasets/import.rst

     dataset = hub.datasets.create(
         project_id="<PROJECT_ID>",
         name="RAGET Dataset",
-        description="This dataset contains conversations that are used to evaluate the RAGET model.", )
+        description="This dataset contains chats that are used to evaluate the RAGET model.", )

     for sample in testset.samples: